-The Australian Rugby Union recognises the efforts and skills of volunteers and have implemented the Volunteer Recognition Program in an effort to encourage and lift the profile of Community Rugby volunteers who have contributed to the development, promotion and or advancement of Rugby union within Australia.
+Australian Rugby recognises the efforts and skills of volunteers and has implemented the Volunteer Recognition Program in an effort to encourage and lift the profile of Community Rugby volunteers who have contributed to the development, promotion and or advancement of Rugby Union within Australia.

 HSBC Volunteer of the Year: A person, of any age, that gives up their time to volunteer in rugby.
 We want to celebrate those that make a significant contribution to grassroots rugby, those that keep the game going.
 A role model that inspires others to get involved in rugby.

 HSBC Young Volunteer of the Year (U25): A person aged under 25 years, who gives up their time to volunteer in rugby.
 We want to celebrate those that make a significant contribution to grassroots rugby, those that keep the game going.
 A role model that inspires others to get involved in rugby.